 It’s audition season in Germany and singers are madly contacting agents and writing theaters to find a job.
-It’s a good idea but informed method in the madness is vital.
+It’s a good idea, but having an informed method in the madness is vital.
 Knowing which theater to write is the first step.
 The wrong choice may even hurt your career since big theaters won’t consider inexperienced singers and will write you off as uninformed.

 Augsburg B